swarnim3103/intelREAD2.0/README.md

   - 4. Added src/ingestion.py for functions to read .txt or .pdf, clean text, split into chunks (with overlap).
   - 5. Used Chroma for vector database
   - 6. Hugging face for free open api
+  - 7. switched to gemini
+  - 8.

+` (learnings for api  -->
+1. didnt have credits in openai to use it
+2. hugging face was open but the model type and my project clashed due to InferenceClient`
+3. in gemini looked for right model and it worked ) `

 > ```bash
 > pip install -r requirements.txt